eoingeoghegan/labMoviesApp/README.md

 same thing for upcoming movies

 Now upcomingmovies, tv shows and actors views sorted.
-Next to to the details for th shows and movies + biographies for actors
+Next to to the details for th shows and movies + biographies for actors, add filtering

+3. Creating the tvShowDetails basic.
+Started by updating the tvshow interfaces- export interface TvShowDetailsProps extends TvShowProps, export interface TvShowImage and export interface TvShowPageProps.
+Created then the tvShowDetails component and tvShowDetails Page.
+Next to get it to retrieve data from TMDB.
+In src/index importing tvShowDetailsPage and create route.